 In most cases, this tag is given to a file when it has a low reputation score.
 This typically happens with cracked applications but can also occur with legitimate files due to a false positive.

 If you suspect that you might be dealing with a false positive, the quickest way to determine whether the threat is real is to upload the file to VirusTotal.
 This malware aggregator will test the suspicious file with 50+ malware scanners to figure out whether the file is actually infected or not.

-To test the file with VirusTotal, visit this link (here), click on Choose file, then select the file that is being flagged bo your 3rd party AntiVirus solution.
+To test the file with VirusTotal, visit this link (here), click on Choose File, then select the file that is being flagged by your 3rd party AntiVirus solution.
 Then, wait until the results are displayed and see the results.